Nanabell/command-manager/README.md

 It is **strongly** recommended you use a framework adapter as the `.useXXX` will set multiple required CommandManager features like CommandContextBuilder, EventMediator etc...
-If you dont want to use a Framework adapter you can always set these manually and the CommandManager should always complain in warning logs if something might be not be configured correctly.
+If you don't want to use a Framework adapter you can always set these manually and the CommandManager should always complain in warning logs if something might be not be configured correctly.

 ### Micronaut Framework
-If you are using Micronaut you can add the Micronaut Command Provider Dependency, to automatically find and load all Comamnd Classes
+If you are using Micronaut you can add the Micronaut Command Provider Dependency, to automatically find and load all Command Classes
 ```shell
 dependencies {
   implementation("dev.nanabell.jda.command.manager:micronaut-provider:VERSION")